-The shutoff rods are tubes made up of a cadmium sheet sandwiched between two concentric steel cylinders.
-The rods are inserted into perforated circular guide tubes which are permanently fixed in the core.
-The location of the rods are shown in Figure 2.3-1.
-The diameter of the rods is the maximum that can be physically accommodated in the space between the calandria tubes (about 113 mm), when space for the guide tubes and appropriate clearances are allowed for.
-The outermost four rods are about 4.4 m long while the rest are about 5.4 m long.
-The rods are normally fully withdrawn from the core and are held in position by an electromagnetic clutch.
-When a signal for shutdown is received the clutch releases and the rods are initially accelerated by a spring and then fall by gravity into the core.
+- The shutoff (or shutdown) rods are tubes made up of a cadmium sheet sandwiched between two concentric steel cylinders. - The rods are inserted into perforated circular guide tubes which are permanently fixed in the core. - The diameter of the rods (113 mm) is the maximum that fits in the space between the calandria tubes. - The outermost four rods are about 4.4 m long while the rest are about 5.4 m long. - The rods are normally fully outside the core and are held in position by an electromagnetic clutch. - When a signal for shutdown is received the clutch releases and the rods are initially accelerated by a spring and then fall by gravity into the core.